keras-team/keras-io/examples/vision/md/image_classification_efficientnet_fine_tuning.md

 needs to be adjusted by a considerable amount.
 Such a situation can be demonstrated if choosing CIFAR-100 dataset instead, where fine-tuning boosts validation accuracy by about 10% to pass 80% on `EfficientNetB0`.
-In such a case the convergence may take more than 50 epochs.

 A side note on freezing/unfreezing models: setting `trainable` of a `Model` will simultaneously set all layers belonging to the `Model` to the same `trainable`